 Further south takes you to the largest community and town in the district, Dannevirke.
 With plenty of cafes and diverse restaurants, 'foodies' will be spoilt for choice.

-Further south, Woodville also has much to offer including wonderful shops, which sell everything from antiques to fabulous designer clothing.
+Further south, Woodville also has much to offer including wonderful shops, which sell everything from antiques to delicious cheesecakes.
 With beautiful gardens open to the public, Woodville was also home to famous Czech artist Gottfried Lindauer who lived there from 1890.
-A replica of his studio can be found next to the Tararua i-SITE Visitor Information Centre on the main street.
+A replica of his studio can be found at 42 Vogel street.

 If you are an angler seeking some of the best brown trout in the country, centralise yourself in Pahiatua and discover the choice of five rivers - the Mangahao, Makuri, Mangatainoka, Makakahi and the Manawatu rivers.